-And so, against all odds, given that only 25% of 3rd Class passengers lived, all three McCoys made it to the rescue ship, Carpathia, alive.
-The Longford friends over all fared much better than the famous Lahardane group, as nine of the twelve in the Longford group, 75%, survived.
+And so, against all odds, given that only 25 percent of 3rd Class passengers lived, all three McCoys made it to the rescue ship, Carpathia, alive.
+The Longford friends over all fared much better than the famous Lahardane group, as nine of the 12 in the Longford group, 75 percent, survived.
 The Kiernan brothers and Farrell were the three who were lost.
-Piper Eugene Daly was one of the men who survived by swimming to overturned Collapsible Boat B and clinging to the top of it for hours before being taken onto other lifeboats.
+Piper Eugene Daly was one of the men who survived, by swimming to overturned Collapsible Boat B and clinging to the top of it for hours before being taken onto other lifeboats.

 (Below: Eugene Daly)